rajdip20/80-Day-With-Python/README.md

 <a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2062">Day 62</a>: Today I create a WebSite using what I learn till now called,
 <a href="https://github.com/rajdip20/80-Day-With-Python/tree/main/Day%2062/Coffee%20and%20wifi">Coffee and Wi-Fi</a> that can store cafe data.<br>

+<a href="https://github.com/rajdip20/100-Day-With-Python/tree/main/Day%2063">Day 63</a>: Today I create a WebSite using what I learn till now called,
+<a href="https://github.com/rajdip20/80-Day-With-Python/tree/main/Day%2063/Files%20Library">Files Library</a> that can store Book, Author name and Ratings.<br>